Market Outlook

 Wild Gulf of Mexico Shrimp:

 Fishing is almost done in Mexico, and demand remains lackluster.
-Larger sizes remain tight, and buyers hope that the last fishing trips produce these desired sizes.
+Larger sizes remain tight, and buyers hope that the last fishing trips produced these desired sizes.

 steady/higher